mariganeshkumar/mariganeshkumar.github.io/_pages/about.md

 Recent
 ======
 * "Spoof detection using time-delay shallow neural network and feature switching" accepted for publication in proceedings of the IEEE Automatic Speech Recognition and Understanding Workshop 2019.
+[Access Preprint](https://mariganeshkumar.github.io/publication/2019-01-01-Spoof-detection-using-x-vector-and-feature-switching)
 * "Subspace techniques for task independent EEG person identification" accepted for publication in proceedings of EMBC 2019
 * "Spike Estimation From Fluorescence Signals Using High-Resolution Property of Group Delay" published in IEEE transactions on Signal Processing